will62794/logless-reconfig/proofs/README.md

 ## Checking the Proofs

 To check the proofs in this directory, you must install TLAPS, the TLA+ proof system.
 Installation instructions can be found [here](https://tla.msr-inria.inria.fr/tlaps/content/Download/Binaries.html).
-Once TLAPS is installed correctly, you can either utilize the graphical user interface of the TLA+ Toolbox to check the proofs, or you can check the proofs using the command line version TLAPS.
-Instructions for both are provided below.
+Once TLAPS is installed correctly, you can either utilize the graphical user interface of the TLA+ Toolbox to check the proofs, or you can check the proofs using the command line version of TLAPS.
+Instructions for both are given below.

 ### Using the Command Line